MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 4. After you see confirmation that a site entry has been copied, it will stay on the site list you copied it from.
 It will also appear on the site list(s) you copied it to.

    > [!NOTE]
    > The **Status** column for any entries copied to a published site list will show **Addition pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the Published Status column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
-You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all added entries that are pending publication.
+You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all the added entries that are pending publication.

 ### Add a shared cookie to the site list